yccmr/online-learning/README.md

 # Online Learning

-This repo consists of basics of online learning and some classic examples:
+This repo consists of the basics of online learning and some classic examples:

-- Online Convex Optimization
+- Online Convex Optimization (OCO)

 - Experts Problem